 The far end of the tunnel was pitch black.
 Edgar couldn’t see anything, but he could hear the wet, scuttling footfalls of approaching creatures sloshing through the filth.
 Then came shadows, the outlines of hunched-over animals dragging heavy tails behind them.
 The light illuminated a set of red, beady eyes, and he heard a loud hiss.
 Sewer rats—big as dogs, quick as cats, and fierce at protecting their territory.
 Cochise, still standing at attention, returned a hiss toward the largest of the group.

 The attack came from all sides.
 The leader leapt at Cochise, sending them both tumbling into the shallow puddle of muck behind Edgar’s head.
 The others came at Edgar—they were on him too quickly for him to figure their numbers.
 There were rats everywhere.
 His coat yielded to their sharp teeth, and they dug into the fleshy portion of his midsection.
-His limbs were weighed down with the thick creatures, each biting and slashing into his flesh.
+His limbs were weighed down by the thick creatures, each biting and slashing into his flesh.
 In his numb shock he could manage no scream—only a pathetic trembling of his lower lip and a release of every ounce of urine in his bladder.
 One of the rats climbed Edgar’s torso and sat on his chest, focusing his wild, red eyes directly into Edgar’s and bit into the side of his throat.
 Edgar realized that this would be his final moment, and he thrashed in inelegant rage.
 He would never get off the streets.
 He would never change his life.
 He would die in the sewer, slaughtered by murderous rodents.

 Then the rat was gone.
 Edgar drew a deep breath and rolled over onto his side—there in the puddle next to him lay the still, hulking form of the rat that had jumped Cochise.
 Edgar looked down at his legs.
 Cochise was biting and clawing with tremendous fury at the much larger animals—and he was winning.
 He sank his front teeth, which had always gnawed so playfully at Edgar’s fingers when it was feeding time, into the jugular of one of the beasts, ripping its throat apart in one clean bite.
 The other rats shrank back as Cochise hissed at them, a confident, angry spitting, different than anything that Edgar had ever heard from his companion.